stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 need to add in images of the mounting process
 -ask katya what the angles on the mount were and well as how she drilled the sensors into the mount.

+## Adding Sensors

+In order to add the sensors to the mounts, they had to be prepped.
+We began by sodering off the ECHO, TRIG, GND, and VCC pins The electrical signals that will be controlling the vibrational motor will be receiving its input from data from the ultrasonic sensor

 ## Mount Tests